mendix/docs/content/en/docs/developerportal/deploy/docker-deploy/run-mendix-on-kubernetes.md

 ## 1 Introduction

-This how-to describes what is needed to deploy your Mendix app to [Kubernetes](https://kubernetes.io/).
+This how-to takes you through the process of deploying your Mendix app to [Kubernetes](https://kubernetes.io/).

 Kubernetes is the standard Docker orchestration platform supported by Mendix.
+For details on supported version of Kubernetes see [Mendix System Requirements](/refguide/system-requirements/).
 If possible, we suggest you use [Mendix for Private Cloud](/developerportal/deploy/private-cloud/) to deploy Mendix apps to Kubernetes as this provides you with integration with the Developer Portal and takes away some of the heavy lifting.
-For details on supported version of Kubernetes see [Mendix System Requirements](/refguide/system-requirements/).

 {{% alert color="warning" %}}
 Do not use these instructions if you are using Mendix for Private Cloud — many of the steps here are not needed.
 For deploying using Mendix for Private Cloud, follow the instructions in the [Mendix for Private Cloud](/developerportal/deploy/private-cloud/) documentation.